EOLAB-2025/ESTU/README.md

 make prog

 # 3) Receive inference results via UART (3 MBaud)
-make listen    # edit the serial port in the Makefile if needed
+make listen    # edit the serial port in the Makefile if needed (in order to change the port for instance)
 ```

 ---